norganos/node-red-contrib-staircase-timer/README.md

 In contrast to a flow composed of delays, this node prevents race conditions when multiple on/off cycles occur within the timeout.

+The node holds the current state (on or off), and only emits messages when the state changes.
+This means that input messages that do not change the state (e.g. a start signal when it's already on) have no direct effect.

 ## Possible Input Payloads

 - `"start"` | `"on"` | `"1"` | `1` | `"true"` | `true` is a start signal